Estádio Conde Dias Garcia

 The Estádio Conde Dias Garcia is a multi-use stadium in São João da Madeira, Portugal.
 It is currently used mostly for football matches and is the home ground of A.D.
 Sanjoanense.

-The stadium holds a seating capacity of 8,500 seats although there can be up to 15 thousand people standing.
+The stadium is one of the largest in the Aveiro District, with a capacity of 8,500 spectators.
+The venue has natural topography and stands all around, featuring an oval shape of the dirt athletics track, which is now quite degraded.